publiclab/publiclab-archive/notes/MaggPi/07-22-2018/can-more-info-on-colormaps-be-added-to-image-sequencer.md

 ---
-title: 'Can more info on  colormaps be added to image-sequencer?'
-tagnames: ndvi, colormap, image-sequencer, question:image-sequencer, noir
+title: "Can more info on  colormaps be added to image-sequencer?"\ntagnames: 'ndvi, colormap, image-sequencer, question:image-sequencer, noir'
 author: MaggPi
 path: /notes/MaggPi/07-22-2018/can-more-info-on-colormaps-be-added-to-image-sequencer.md
 nid: 16763